SujalAhrodia/Practice_2020/README.md

 > 1. Given two binary trees, write a function to check if they are the same or not.
 Two binary trees are considered the same if they are structurally identical and the nodes have the same value.
 > 2. Invert a binary tree.

+## Day 9
+> 1. Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+An input string is valid if:
+Open brackets must be closed by the same type of brackets.
+Open brackets must be closed in the correct order.
+Note that an empty string is also considered valid.
+> 2. Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
+Note: For the purpose of this problem, we define empty string as valid palindrome.